etlbox/etlbox.website/doks_v1.8/content/support/eula/redistribution-eula/index.md

 ---
 title: "Redistribution End-user License Agreement"
-description: "Redistribution EULA for the ETLBox Enterprise OEM license.
-Read the terms for embedding and redistributing the .NET ETL library with your software."
+description: "Redistribution EULA for the Enterprise OEM license of ETLBoxperts products (ETLBox, DirectSync, and DB Extensions)."
-lead: "This EULA allows redistribution of ETLBox and comes with the ENTERPRISE OEM license."
+lead: "This EULA allows redistribution of ETLBox, DirectSync, and DB Extensions and comes with the ENTERPRISE OEM license."
 draft: false
 images: []
 weight: 100
 toc: false
 ---

+This agreement applies to the products of ETLBoxperts GmbH: ETLBox, DirectSync, and DB Extensions.

 For other licenses than our ENTERPRISE OEM license, please refer to our [Standard EULA](/support/eula/standard-eula).